UltimateStarCoder/GuestLectureCS3820_liveDemo2025/README.md

    - It will show if Ollama is running and if the model is available
    - Follow the suggested steps if there are any issues

-2. **Clear the Vector Store**:
+2. **Clear the Vector Store & Uploads**:
-   - Use the "Clear Vector Store" button in the UI to reset the FAISS index
+   - Use the "Clear Vector Store & Uploads" button in the UI to reset the FAISS index and remove all uploaded documents

 3. **Verify Ollama on Host Machine**:
    - Open a terminal and run `ollama list` to see installed models